How to prepare for a 1:1 meeting with your manager

 Receiving and providing feedback is vital to keep you on track.
 What’s more it keeps you growing and helps you become the workplace superstar you were born to be.

-1:1 meetings are a perfect opportunity to share feedback between you and your manager.
+One-to-one meetings are a perfect opportunity to share feedback between you and your manager.
 They should be happening all the time and definitely not something to fear.
+They're part of a more modern approach to performance management.
 We’ll show you how to embrace and look forward to them.

 So, if you’ve got an upcoming 1:1, or you want to get one booked in with your manager but aren’t quite sure how to prepare for a 1:1, read on.